letoram/arcan/README.md

 afsrv\_avfeed: custom skeleton for testing/ quick- wrapping some A/V device.

-Appls to try
+Appls to try<a name="appls"></a>
 ====

-With the engine built, and the welcome- test appl running, what to do now?
+With the engine built, and the welcome- test appl running, what to try next?
 That depends on your fancy.
 For appl- development you have some basic scripting tutorials and introduction documentation on the wiki.

 For desktop environment use, there are two usable ones available right now, 'durden' and 'prio'.
-'Durden' is a complex take on a tiling window manager such as Xmonad or i3.
-'Prio' is a refinement of the 'Rio' window manager that is present as part.
+'Durden' is an attempt at evolving a complete, customizable, heavily integrated approach to the keyboard dominant management/use style promoted by tiling window managers like Xmonad or i3.

+'Prio' is instead a much simpler skeleton for a composable desktop where third party providers can be set to be responsible for different parts of the UI.
+Its window management model is an homage to the 'Rio' system used as part of the Plan9 operating system.

-You also have [senseye](https://github.com/letoram/senseye/wiki), which is an advanced data visualization, debugging and reverse engineering research- tool.
+Demonstrating how more advanced applications can be built, there is also [senseye](https://github.com/letoram/senseye/wiki), which is an research- level data visualization, debugging and reverse engineering tool - but senseye is likely to only be of use to those few that have an unhealthy interest in such areas.

 To try out durden or prio: